 Direct a song during the Boston Pops holiday concert.
-Nominate your school music teacher, 18 and over, who have not won anything on WZID in the past 30 days or any prize valued at $600 or more in the past 6 months can enter to win 4 tickets to see the Boston Pops, including directing the orchestra for one song, Saturday, December 14th at the Verizon Wireless Arena in Manchester NH, with a retail value of $400.
+Nominate your New Hampshire school music teacher, 18 and over, who has not won anything on WZID in the past 30 days or any prize valued at $600 or more in the past 6 months can enter to win 4 tickets to see The Boston Pops, including directing the orchestra for one song, Saturday, December 13th at the Verizon Wireless Arena in Manchester NH, with a retail value of $304.
 Nominate your music teacher at WZID.COM.
 One entry per person.
-Submissions will be accepted between 12am November 9th and 11:59pm November 15th.
-Listeners will then be able to vote for their favorite music teacher between 12am on the 16th and 11:59pm on November 21st.
+Submissions will be accepted between 12am November 8th and 11:59am November 14th.
+Listeners will then be able to vote for their favorite New Hampshire music teacher between 12pm on the 14th and 11:59pm on November 20th.
 Listeners can vote once per day during the voting round.
 Voting is limited to one vote per verified email address per day.
 If an entrant receives irregular votes from the same user or users, including but not limited to, votes generated by a robotic, programmed, script, macro, other automated means or other source, WZID reserves the right to disqualify the entrant in its sole discretion.
 To participate, you must become a registered user through uPickem.
 In case of a tie, a winner will be chosen at random among all entries.
-A grand prize winner will be announced on Friday November 22nd and prize will be awarded December 14th.
+A grand prize winner will be announced on Friday November 21st and prize will be awarded December 12th.
 No purchase necessary.
 Employees of WZID, Manchester Radio Group, and its ultimate parent company, Saga Communications, Inc., their advertising agencies, affiliates, contest sponsors, employees and immediate families of each, and employees of all media of mass communication within a one hundred mile radius of the WZID main studio are not eligible to win any contest.
 Immediate family includes the spouse, great-grandparents, grandparents, parents, brothers, sisters, children, grandchildren, and great-grandchildren of the employee and his/her spouse.
 This also includes individuals for whom the employee is current legal guardian.
 Full rules can be found at WZID.COM.